-10 Years Ago: The Sex Pistols and Blondie Cause Trouble at Rock and Roll Hall of Fame Inductions
+When the Sex Pistols and Blondie Caused Trouble at Rock and Roll Hall of Fame

 Subscribe to Ultimate Classic Rock on

-The ever-popular argument over who does or doesn’t get inducted into the Rock and Roll Hall of Fame causes enough fire among fans.
-But even at the induction ceremony tempers can flare, and what’s supposed to be a moment of celebration can turn into a podium for airing long-held grievances.
+The ever-popular argument over who does or doesn’t get inducted into the Rock and Roll Hall of Fame causes plenty of arguments among fans.
+Tempers can flare at the induction ceremony too, as what’s supposed to be a moment of celebration turns into a platform for airing long-held grievances.

-Osbourne changed his tune when Sabbath finally got into the Rock Hall.
-But other artists were less flexible that year.
+Osbourne changed his tune when Sabbath finally got in, but other artists were less flexible that year.

 The Sex Pistols decided not to take part in the festivities and posted a grammatically challenged letter of explanation: “Next to the Sex Pistols, rock and roll and that hall of fame is a piss stain.
 We’re not coming.
 We’re not your monkeys, and so what.
 Fame at $25,000 if we paid for a table of $15,000 to squeak up in the gallery goes to a non profit organization selling us a load of any old famous.
 Congradulations.
 If you voted for us, hope you noted your reasons.
 Your anonymous as judges but your still industry people.
 We’re not coming.
 Your not paying attention.
 Outside the s—stem is a real Sex Pistol.”

-Rock Hall president Jann Wenner read the letter to the slightly amused audience at the ceremonies.
-But the Sex Pistols’ no-show wasn’t the biggest news of the night, or it’s most disruptive one.
+Rock and Roll Hall of Fame president Jann Wenner read the letter to the slightly amused audience at the ceremony.
+But the Sex Pistols’ no-show wasn’t the biggest news of the night, or its most disruptive one.

-Watch Blondie at the Rock and Roll Hall of Fame Inductions in 2006
+Watch Blondie at 2006’s Rock and Roll Hall of Fame Induction

 Subscribe to Ultimate Classic Rock on

 At the press conference following the ceremony, Stein was clearly angry.
-“The reason I’m holding onto this is in case I run into any of those f—ers!” he said while grasping his award.
+“The reason I’m holding onto this,” he said while grasping his hall of fame trophy, “is in case I run into any of those f—ers!”

-“I thought Chris’ backstage comments were a bit drastic,” Burke told Ultimate Classic Rock in 2016.
+Burke, in a 2016 conversation with Ultimate Classic Rock, remained stung by the on-stage drama.
+“I thought Chris’ backstage comments were a bit drastic,” he said.
 “But everyone has a right to say and do as they please, as there really are no rules in rock ‘n’ roll.
-And that’s what makes it what it is: freedom of expression.
+And that’s what makes it what it is: freedom of expression.”